drewm27/speakerrankings/extreme-size.md

         - <https://www.rtings.com/speaker/reviews/soundboks/go>
 20. Audiocase S10: $892
     - Positives: One of the loudest in category.
     - Negatives: Not great sounding at low volumes.
 Better sounding at louder volumes.
 Weird peaks in the midrange.
-Competes against the Soundboks but doesn’t sound as good.
+Competes against the Soundboks but doesn't sound as good.
     - Max Volume: 125db
     - Weight: 44.7lbs / 19.8kg
     - Battery Life: 30 hours